slim-codes/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_getting_started/index.md

 npm install --global @vue/cli
 ```

+Once installed,

+1. Open a terminal in directory you want to create the project in.
+2. Run `vue create <project-name>`

-Once installed, to initialize a new project you can then open a terminal in the directory you want to create the project in, and run `vue create <project-name>`.
-The CLI will then give you a list of project configurations you can use.
-There are a few preset ones, and you can make your own.
+The CLI will give you a list of project configurations you can use.
 These options let you configure things like TypeScript, linting, vue-router, testing, and more.

-We'll look at using this below.
+If you are unsure about an option, choose No for now.

 ## Initializing a new project